kepbod/ivim/README.md

  * [abolish.vim](https://github.com/tpope/vim-abolish) - Search for, substitute, and abbreviate multiple variants of a word
  * [vimux](https://github.com/benmills/vimux) - Easily interact with tmux from vim
  * [markdown-preview](https://github.com/swaroopch/vim-markdown-preview) - Select Markdown text, render to HTML and preview in browser
+ * [unite-outline](https://github.com/h1mesuke/unite-outline) - Provide your Vim's buffer with the outline view

 **Each plugin has its unique requirements and configurations, so if you have any questions with them, please check help files of them first!**